Edit the extension-map file in a text editor.

-The FTPExtensionMap.txt file (Windows) and the FTPExtensionMapMac.txt file (Macintosh) map filename extensions to FTP transfer modes (ASCII or BINARY).
+The FTPExtensionMap.txt file (Windows) and the FTPExtensionMapMac.txt file (mac OS) map filename extensions to FTP transfer modes in ASCII or BINARY.

 Each line in each of the two files includes a filename extension (such as GIF) and either the word ASCII or the word BINARY, to indicate which of the two FTP transfer modes should be used when transferring a file with that extension.
-On the Macintosh, each line also includes a creator code (such as DmWr) and a file type (such as TEXT).
-When you download a file with the given filename extension on the Macintosh, Dreamweaver assigns the specified creator and file type to the file.
+In the macOS, each line also includes a creator code (such as DmWr) and a file type (such as TEXT).
+When you download a file with the given filename extension in macOS, Dreamweaver assigns the specified creator and file type to the file.

-If a file that you are transferring doesn’t have a filename extension, Dreamweaver uses the BINARY transfer mode.
+If a file that you are transferring does not have a filename extension, Dreamweaver uses the BINARY transfer mode.